MA IN COMPARATIVE HISTORY: FROM 1500 TO THE PRESENT TIME (TWO YEARS)

 Workload and Graduation Requirements

 Students have significant flexibility to select courses.
-Supervisors and other faculty assist them in making selections that are best suited for both their specific field of research and the program’s aim of interdisciplinary training.
-A tentative program for the entire year is discussed and designed individually with each student in each September.
-Naturally, minor changes, due to, for example, new interests on the part of a student, are possible.
+Supervisors, program directors, and other faculty assist them in making selections that are best suited for both their specific field of research and the program’s aim of interdisciplinary training.
+The Head of Department and the Program Director will invite each student at the beginning of the academic year to discuss and design a tentative individualized program.

 The MA Thesis

-Each student is required to write a 15,000 word thesis based on original research.
+Each student is required to write a 18,000-22,000 word thesis based on original research in primary sources, whether archival documents, prospective interviews and fieldwork, or periodical collections.
 Students are expected to indicate their proposed thesis topic in their application but this topic can be refined and developed during the coursework.
-The research component will be especially enhanced by knowledge of some type of available primary resources, whether archival documents, prospective interviews and fieldwork, or periodical collections.
 Detailed information concerning the thesis is provided in the latest MA Thesis Guidelines.

 Learn more about this program on the CEU Course hub and from the program Handbook below.

 As of 2008, a two-year MA degree in Comparative History was introduced at CEU as a joint initiative of the Department of Medieval Studies and the History Department.
 It consists of two tracks: Late Antique, Medieval, and Renaissance Studies and the Comparative History from 1500 till present time.